Valle dei Templi – Valley of the Temples

 19 March 2026

-With around 300 days of sunshine a year, light is generally not a problem, but the opening hours from 8:30 a.m. to 8:00 p.m. limit your time frame.
-I opted for the morning hours, hoping there would be fewer visitors.
-The site has entrances to the east and west, so you basically have to decide which direction to start your excursion from.
-I went for the eastern entrance, since it’s quicker to get to the temples from there.
-When I visited in mid-February, it was the almond blossom season – a lovely bonus that I’d intentionally included in the trip planning.
+With around 300 days of sunshine a year, light is not generally a problem, but the opening hours of 8:30 to 20:00 limit the available timeframe.
+I chose the morning hours, partly in the hope of encountering fewer visitors.
+The site has entrances to the east and west, so you have to decide which direction to approach from.
+I opted for the eastern entrance, which gets you to the temples more quickly.
+During my visit in mid-February, the almond trees were in full bloom, a welcome bonus I had deliberately factored into the travel plans.

-During my visit, the southern light was at its best.
-This is fantastic for holidaymakers – but for photography, a cloudless blue sky and bright sunlight are not ideal.
-During my photo session in the Valley of the Temples, I used an elementary composition technique to create depth and atmosphere.
-I worked with so-called natural frames to compose my photographs.
-This artistic element directs the viewer’s attention to the main subject.
-At the same time, the frames (in this instance, trees, branches, rocks, cacti, etc.) serve to hide parts of the not particularly attractive sky, the sun or other visitors.
-To photograph the Temple of Concordia without people, I opted for an extremely low viewpoint.
-The steps of the temple and the rocks in the foreground obscured other visitors, while making the temple appear even more majestic.
-These creative tweaks resulted in photographs that evoke the feeling of discovering the site for yourself as you look at them.
+On the day of my visit, the southern light was at its best.
+This is fantastic for holidaymakers, but a cloudless sky and harsh sunlight are far from ideal for photography.
+So I fell back on a classic compositional technique – natural frames.
+Trees, branches, rocks and cacti were incorporated into the compositions so that the eye is drawn deliberately towards the main subject while at the same time concealing parts of the unattractive sky, the sun itself or other visitors.
+To photograph the Temple of Concordia entirely without people, I chose an extremely low shooting position.
+The steps of the temple and the rocks in the foreground hid the other visitors, while the temple itself appeared all the more imposing for it.
+Through these compositional tricks, the resulting images evoke the feeling of discovering the site for yourself when you look at them.

 Location